mids-w205-fund-of-data-eng/template-project-1/README.md

 ### Queries

-1. Rerun the first 3 queries from Part 1 using bq command line tool (Paste your bq queries and results here, using properly formatted using markdown):
+1. Rerun the first 3 queries from Part 1 using bq command line tool (Paste your bq queries and results here, using properly formatted markdown):

   * What's the size of this dataset? (i.e., how many trips)